The Museum is closed Mondays, Thanksgiving Day, Christmas Day, and New Year's Day.

 Children ages 5 and under are free

-Youth and Children must be accompanied by an Adult
+Visitors under 18 years old must be accompanied by an adult

 The visitor experience includes the first and second floors of Whitehall, its grounds, and the Flagler Kenan Pavilion, which houses Flagler's Railcar No. 91.